vieirads/100DaysOfCode/r1-log.md

 ### R1D61
 Polished the design of the `taskcounter` app and fixed some bugs.
 Still have to put an alert message when all the tasks are done.
 Pretty proud of what I did =)

+### R1D62
+Studied a little bit of D3.
+It is really nice to use and it is very intuitve.
+So far at least.